Yahyakiani/Css_Notes/Computer Science/Computer Science Notes.md

 8. What are invariants ?Thier other name ?
 What are they importent for ?
 9. What is XML and what is it used for ?
 10. What is a Queue, stack and Linked List ?
+11. What is Abstract Data Type ADT ?
+12. Difference between abstract class vs ADT
+13. What is recursion ?
+Time and space complexity ?
+14. Recursion vs iteration ?
+15. What are Linked List ?
+Why are ADTs used even through they are less efficient ?
+16. Pictures of Array, Queue, Linked List ?
+Their selectors and constructors, Conditions ?
+17. Advantages of Abstract Data types ?
+18. What are the 2 searching algorithms ?
+Their time complexity ?
+Their step by step implementation ?
+Advantages ?
+19. Which search algo works on ordered or unordered list/array ?
+20. Do at implementation of these in c++.
+Once .
+21. Algorithmic Paradigm
+22. Why array based representation for Binary Heap? https://www.geeksforgeeks.org/heap-sort/
+23. What is Binary Heap? https://www.geeksforgeeks.org/heap-sort/
+24. What is Complete Binary Tree? https://www.geeksforgeeks.org/heap-sort/